varnerlab/CHEME-1800-Computing-Book/_sources/unit-1-basics/functions.md

 ````
 `````

+Let's compare and contrast the structure of a simple function named `linear` which computes a linear transformation written in [Julia](https://docs.julialang.org), [Python](https://www.python.org) and the [C-programming language](https://en.wikipedia.org/wiki/C_(programming_language)).

 The different implementations of the `linear` function share common features:
 * Each implementation has a `return y` statement at the end of the function body.
 A `return` statement tells the program (which is calling your function) that the work being done in the function is finished, and here is the finished value.
-* The implementation of $y = mx+b$ looks the same in each language; there is a conserved set of operations, e.g., the addition `+` and multiplication `*` operators defined in each language which are similar across many languages.
+* The implementation of the math $y = mx+b$ looks strikingly the same in each language; there is a conserved set of operations, e.g., the addition `+` and multiplication `*` operators defined in each language which are similar across many languages.

-However, many structural and syntactic features are different between the languages:
+However, many features are different in the `linear` function implementation between the languages:
 * [Julia](https://docs.julialang.org) functions start with the `function` keyword and stop with an enclosing `end` keyword.
 Functions in the [C-programming language](https://en.wikipedia.org/wiki/C_(programming_language)) begin with the return type, and the function body is enclosed in braces `{...}`.
-Functions in [Python](https://www.python.org) start with the `def` keyword followed by the name, args, and a colon, while the return statement marks the end of a [Python](https://www.python.org) function; there is no other closing keyword or character.
+Functions in [Python](https://www.python.org) start with the `def` keyword followed by the name, arguments, and a colon, while the return statement marks the end of a [Python](https://www.python.org) function; there is no other closing keyword or character.
 * Functions in the [C-programming language](https://en.wikipedia.org/wiki/C_(programming_language)) _strictly require_ type information about the arguments, but neither [Julia](https://docs.julialang.org) or [Python](https://www.python.org) requires this information; it is recommended in [Julia](https://docs.julialang.org) but not required, and while newer [Python](https://www.python.org) versions have support for typing, the [Python](https://www.python.org) runtime does not enforce function and variable type annotations.
 * [The C-programming language](https://en.wikipedia.org/wiki/C_(programming_language)) requires that variables be defined before they are used, while both [Julia](https://docs.julialang.org) and [Python](https://www.python.org) do not require this step.

-#### Pass by sharing
+#### Arguments: Pass by sharing
 [Julia](https://docs.julialang.org) function arguments follow a convention called `pass-by-sharing`, i.e., values passed into functions as arguments are not copied.
 Instead, function arguments act as new variable bindings (new locations that can refer to values), but the underlying values they refer to are identical to the passed values ({prf:ref}`rem-modifications-args`):

 ````{prf:remark} Pass-by-sharing